 It is a patriotic history, as lively and partisan as Macaulay's: full of detail, enriched by brilliant pen-portraits, opinionated and provocative.
 It will have some readers purring in happy agreement, and others tearing their hair in fury - Daily Telegraph

-Magnificently provoking ....
-A worthy successor to Churchill's history of the same subject ....
-This is not a book for those who like their history written in various shades of apologetic grey.
-This is history written with the author's heart on his sleeve.
-This is a work of astonishing range and depth, combining as it does a polemical flair with sure-footed scholarship. - NEW STATESMAN - Hywel Williams
+Magnificently provoking ... a worthy successor to Churchill's history of the same subject ... this is a work of astonishing range and depth, combining as it does a polemical flair with sure-footed scholarship - New Statesman